p-smirnov/p-smirnov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A PhD candidate in computational biology at the Univeristy of Toronto.
-I apply machine learning to answer biological questions, ask how statistical methods adapt to biological data, and develop R packages.
+Currently, I work as a Postdoctoral Fellow at the European Molecular Biology Laboratory.
+I apply machine learning techniques to answer biological questions, and investigate how statistical methods adapt to biological data.

+Previously, I completed my PhD in computational biology at the University of Toronto under the supervision of Benjamin Haibe-Kains and Trevor Pugh.